Episode 1: Simone The Not So Fearless

 Listen to this episode on spotify: https://creators.spotify.com/pod/show/simone-aliya/episodes/1--Simone-The-Not-So-Fearless-e305dj9

-Welcome to the very first episode of Growing in Not Knowing!
-My name is Simone, and I’m from the US but currently live with flamingos in the south of France.
+My name is Simone, and I’m from the US but currently living with flamingos in the south of France.
 Well, actually living with them would be extremely noisy and make podcasting impossible.
-But. they’re only about twenty minutes away, and seeing them never fails to delight me.
+But, they’re only about twenty minutes away, and seeing them never fails to delight me.
 I’ll share more about my love for flamingos another time.
 For now, c’est parti—that means, here we go.
 I’m going to take the plunge and get started.

-To finish reading this episode, please subscribe to my substack simonealiya.substack.com.
-To listen, head over to spotify using the link above!
+To finish reading this, please subscribe to my substack simonealiya.substack.com.
+To listen to the episode, head over to spotify using the link above!